timetag/timetag.github.io/docs/actions.rst

 - ``[clock1,clock2,...].sort(start)``
     Sort the starting time time of a group of clocks, preserving their stopping time.
-    This is useful if you want to do some measurements that records histograms depending on arrival order.
+    This is useful if you want to do some measurements that records multi-dimensional histograms with the axis indicating the arrival order (first photon, second photon) instaed of channels (detector1, detector2).

     Please note that multi-CLOCK is not yet supported.
     The first parameters can be also changed to ``stop``.